microchip-pic-avr-examples/pic18f47q84-utmr-decoding-ws2812-datastream/README.md

 - DMA2 - stores output of SPI2 (decoded color) into RAM
 - CCP1 - captures low level reset time in between WS2812 packets
 - TMR1 - generates time base for CCP1
+- TMR2 - used in conjunction with TMR2 and CLC4 to count the number of LEDs in each WS2812 packet
+- TMR4 - counts number of edges in WS2812 packet
+- CLC4 - routs the output of TMR4 to the input of TMR2
 - UART5 - used for printing datastream

 ![WS2812 Datastream Decoding](images/ws2812-datastream-decoding.png)